World War II's command headquarters for

 ranges.

-CAMA was divided into a Communication
+CAM was divided into a Communication Zone

-Young was located outside the Combat Zone, within the Communication
+was located outside the Combat Zone, within the Communication

 Zone (Desert Area Recreation Survey, Geography of Desert Training